-Tanzania: Tanzania has now reopened to international flights and has lifted its 14-day quarantine period for arrivals the country.
+Tanzania: Tanzania’s borders are open with international flights arriving.
 Upon arriving in the country, visitors will be required to have their temperature taken, and there will be a range of specific health and safety measures taken on transport and at accommodation to protect against the spread of the Covid-19 virus.
-More details from Albatros Travel.
+More details from Albatros Travel here.